DPBhuvanesh/FastAgent/README.md

-This project focuses on using FastMCP and Google ADK to create a agent for backend operation.
+<h1>This project focuses on using FastMCP and Google ADK to create a agent for backend operation.</h1>

-This project uses a dummy game sales for CRUD operation and it focuses to easy backend operation with help of Agent and it is used for data analysis.
+<h2>This project uses a dummy game sales for CRUD operation and it focuses to easy backend operation with help of Agent and it is used for data analysis.</h2>

 ### 1. Clone the repository
 ```bash